Updated April, 2008

 The following article is courtesy of Jean-Baptiste Meynard (Pasteur Institute, France)

-South America: Current Syndromic Surveillance Working and Perspectives
+SOUTH AMERICA: Current Syndromic Surveillance Working and Perspectives

 Countries from South America (cf. map) have to deal with a lot of Public Health problems, in the area of infectious and tropical diseases (malaria, dengue fever, yellow fever, leishmaniosis, Chagas disease and others) but also in the area of non-infectious diseases (cancers, diabetes, cardiac diseases and others).